Skip to content

 March 21, 1910, the General Assembly approved “an act to establish a Bureau of Vital Statistics and to provide for the immediate registration of all births and deaths throughout the State of Kentucky.”

 March 21, 1942, the temporary organization called the Central Kentucky Hemp Growers Co-Operative Association urged all Hemp Fiber producers to attend the next meeting.
-The fiber producers needed to convince the government to release the 1,900 frozen bushels at the Kentucky-Illinois plant in Versailles, the fiber was destined for Wisconsin.
+The fiber producers needed to convince the government to release the 1,900 bushels frozen at the Kentucky-Illinois plant in Versailles destined for Wisconsin.
 The temporary association planned on becoming permanent.

-March 21, 1945, Hill Top native Franklin Runyon Sousley died in the Iwo Jima Battle of World War II.
-He was one of the six Marines who raised the 2nd of two U.S. flags on top of Mount Suribachi.
+On March 21, 1945, Hill Top native Franklin Runyon Sousley died in the Iwo Jima Battle of World War II.
+He was one of the six Marines who raised the second of two U.S. flags on top of Mount Suribachi.

 March 21, 1958, in the Wildcats’ 1st game in Freedom Hall, Vernon Hatton’s layup with 17 seconds left pushed the Wildcats past Temple, 61-60, and into the NCAA Championship game.